What is Fluid Therapy?

 Like humans, all animals need to drink or take in water and/or other fluids every day.
 More than half of a cat’s body weight is water!
 Your veterinarian may recommend that your cat needs specially formulated liquids to help treat feline disease and prevent problems.
 The management of these fluids is done by you and your veterinarian.

 Why Would My Cat Receive Fluid Therapy?

-Normally, cats consume enough water through drinking and in eating their meals.
+Normally, cats consume enough water by drinking and eating their meals.
 However, there are reasons your cat may not get enough fluids:

 In these types of cases, fluid therapy can help make up for what is lost or not being taken in.

 If your cat has problems with its internal organs (typically the kidneys), fluid therapy may help.
 Issues with internal organs may prevent their body from properly using the water they drink.
 Additionally, some cats may have issues with their electrolytes.
 In these cases, your cat may need fluids to help restore a normal electrolyte balance.

 Anesthesia is another reason that can require a cat to receive fluids.
 Cats need to maintain normal blood pressure while under anesthesia.
 Fluid therapy helps maintain and replace fluids lost in surgery.